strath-ace/smart-dao/agriculture-federated-learning/README.md

 ## About

-Design and Implementation of Federated Learning for Crop Yield Estimation
+Design and Implementation of Federated Learning for Crop Type and Yield Estimation.

-## Notes

-- Average mnist initial dataset across random seeds?
+- Final results will be added when paper has been published, however all the code is currently viewable.

 ### Current Ideas
 - Implementations with Pytorch